comptoolsres/comptoolsres.github.io/index.md

 * Section 3
   * SQL database introduction and integration with Python

+* Section 4
+  * A brief introduction to Artificial Intelligence

 ## Course Objectives

 * Demonstrate how technology infrastructure can improve research and open new avenues of investigation.